UN-OCHA/hpc-actions/README.md

   * Open a pull request that merges `release/<version>` into the staging branch (either `env/stage` or `env/staging` as neccesary).
   * Restart the workflow if neccesary, this will:
-    * Build the image with the new tag, and push it to DockerHub
+    * Build the image with the new tag (with `-pre` appended), and push it to DockerHub
     * Run the CI / Unit Tests
     * Post a comment on the pull request when the workflow has finished successfully
-  * Deploy the image to stage using the appropriate method
-  * Test the deployment,
-    once everything has been confirmed as working as expected, merge the pull request, this will automatically:
+  * Once the workflow is complete, merge the pull request, this will automatically:
-    * Create the tag / release on GitHub
+    * Trigger an automated deployment to the stage environment (if configured)
     * Open a "mergeback" Pull Request, to merge the changes back into `develop`.
       * Please approve and merge this pull request ASAP
+    * (note that tags are not created when deploying to staging envs, only prod)

 * **Production Environment:**